McStasMcXtrace/McCode/INSTALL-McStas/Linux/fedora/README.md

-# Installing McStas 2.6 on Fedorda
+# Installing McStas 2.6 on Fedora

 ## Add the rpmfusion repo
 Follow the instructions at https://rpmfusion.org/Configuration